LooseDevGoose/Turbo_Log4J_ADC/README.md

 List of mitigations included:

 1. Eric Julien & Mads Petersen's Regex fix: https://www.linkedin.com/posts/mads-behrendt-petersen-43049613_log4j-citrixctp-security-activity-6875776323139248128-P_N3
 2. Sebastian Parelius's suggestion to enable IP reputation: creates a globally bound default rule that block malicious IP's.
-"Alot of malicious traffic is from TOR exit nodes, and brightcloud tags those."
+"Alot of malicious traffic is from TOR exit nodes, and brightcloud tags those." - works with Premium licenses only

 Got your own hot fix that needs to be automated for community purposes?
 Contact me on LinkedIn: https://www.linkedin.com/in/mick-hilhorst/